Why start CAP Debt Help at your church?

 Organisations — such as Work & Income NZ, Citizens Advice Bureau, Iwi, local foodbanks and community services — may have contact with people who desperately need CAP’s free services.

-You community launch will be a great opportunity to explain how CAP works, answer questions, and to start creating a referral network that will develop into a long-term relationships.
+You community launch offers a great opportunity to explain how CAP Debt Help works, answer questions, and to start developing a referral network that will mature into long-term relationships.

 What training and support is provided?